OwenMelbz/illumipress/README.md

 # IllumiPress

-IllumiPress is a simple wrapper for the laravel 5 illuminate support, http request, response, validator and blade allowing it to be easily imported into any PHP 7+ project.
+IllumiPress is a simple wrapper for some of the laravel 5 illuminate packages, it allows users to integrate some of the joyful features of Laravel into wordpress.

-Initially designed to bring illuminate support to wordpress, which is how we get IllumiPress.

-There is no WordPress specific code within the project, meaning this can be used for any PHP project.
+We currently integrate WordPress with Laravel Blade, HTTP Requests, Responses, Validator and Support (e.g collections, dd, string helpers etc)

 ## Installation